Chronic illness and marriage problems are increasingly on the radar of medical researchers.

 However, if you have a specific chronic illness such as diabetes or arthritis, what is the relationship between your chronic illness and marriage problems?

-Chronic illness can be deconstructed into the specific presentation of predictable symptoms.
+Chronic illness in marriage can be deconstructed into the specific presentation of predictable symptoms.
 How does a happy or troubled marriage play out in the bodies of the chronically ill?

 Emerging research on chronic illness and marriage problems is demonstrating that when the heart breaks… the body cries out.